mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 In Norse myth, Yggdrasil was the world ash, a magic tree that supported the world.
-The World Ash of Yggdrasil is a space elevator: six thousand kilometres of carbon nanotube and glassteel that rises from a mountain on the equator into orbit.
+The World Ash of Yggdrasil is a space elevator: six thousand kilometers of carbon nanotube and glassteel that rises from a mountain on the equator into orbit.
 The royal family have their celestial palace on the counterweight atop the elevator.
 During the Sindalian Empire days, this space elevator and associated